 Once you start playing with the website remarketing and lookalike audiences for different countries, you can easily end up with hundreds, if not thousands, of audiences .
 Avoid any frustration that might come from it with this simple naming convention.

 4. Create Multiple Ad Variations

-If you’re serious about testing your Facebook ad campaigns – and you should be – then the first step is to set up at least a few ad variations.
+If you’re serious about testing your Facebook ad campaigns (and you should be), first set up at least a few ad variations.